aeturrell/coding-for-economists/code-basics.md

 ## Functions

 If you're an economist, I hardly need to tell you what a function is.
 In coding, it's much the same as in mathematics: a function has inputs, it performs its function, and it returns any outputs.
 Functions begin with a `def` keyword for 'define a function'.
+It then has a name, followed by brackets, `()`, which may contain *function arguments* and *function keyword arguments*.
 The body of the function is then indented relative to the left-most text.
 Function arguments are defined in brackets following the name, with different inputs separated by commas.
 Any outputs are given with the `return` keyword, again with different variables separated by commas.
 Let's see a very simple example:

 ```{code-cell} ipython3